Tobacco Heritage at the Lee Regional Fair

 As the fair enters a busy Sunday on September 18th, the tobacco in the barn will be cured and ready to come out.
 Registration begins at 3 p.m., so be there when the gates open to get a chance to experience the next step in the process with the Tobacco Tying Contest.
 Before the bright leaf tobacco heads off to the market, it needs to be tied into hands.
 Those of us who have worked with tobacco know, that the cleanest and best looking hands will fetch the most money at the auction.
 This contest aims to find the person in Lee County who will fetch that premium, only, in this case, they will be awarded a fair premium instead of the biggest check leaving the warehouse.
 Again, if you have never tied tobacco before, this is your opportunity to learn.
 The best of the best will be there, and willing to teach anyone who wants to give it a try.
 Each contestant will tie as many hands as they can in a set amount of time, and then choose their best hands of tobacco to be judged by our experts.
 Based on quality and appearance, the person who ties the best hands will be awarded the title of best in Lee County and take home the prize, thanks to our event sponsor, Carolina Farm Credit.

 We look forward to seeing a great turnout this year for both of our tobacco heritage events.
 However, if you are unable to attend either event, be sure to stop by the tobacco barn or the tobacco heritage museum during the fair and take a look.
 A member of the Central Carolina Antique Power Equipment Club, or C-CAPE for short, will be nearby.
 Be sure to ask a few questions and take time to enjoy the tobacco barn as one of the many sights and smells of the Lee Regional Fair.

-Mitch Williams is the Agriculture Agent – Field Crops and Livestock, for North Carolina Cooperative Extension in Lee County.
+Mitch Williams was the 2021 Agriculture Agent – Field Crops and Livestock, for North Carolina Cooperative Extension in Lee County.